AndrewRadev/splitjoin.vim/README.markdown

 ## Usage

 This plugin is meant to simplify a task I've found too common in my workflow: switching between a single-line statement and a multi-line one.
-This plugin offers the following default keybindings, which can be customized:
+It offers the following default keybindings, which can be customized:
 * `gS` to split a one-liner into multiple lines
 * `gJ` (with the cursor on the first line of a block) to join a block into a single-line statement.